JumperOnJava/KPZ-ATM-mod/README.md

 `ServerPacketQueue` accepts `RequestHandlerProvider` as an argument which provides `RequestTypeHandler`s to `ServerPacketQueue`.
 `BankEndpoints` interface defines bank endpoints with arguments and return values. `RequestEndpointAdaper` provides `ServerPacketQueue` with `RequestTypeHandler`s which internally call `BankEndpoints` implementation methods.

+## Refactoring techniques

+### Pull up conctructor body

+When creating states originally i had only parent field in `GenericState` without constructor.
+I created constructor which accepts parent and sets parent field.

+### Extract subclass

+When creating states i noticed that some of `GenericState` subclasses had token field with same reason to exits.
+I extracted this field to separate class `TokenState` which has this field, and all states that had this field now just extend this class

+### Replace Parameter with Explicit Methods

+When i created `DatabaseUtil` I had `update` method with `throwIfNoChanges` bool parameter.
+As it's not very clear what this parameter do i created two new methods `updateOrFail` and `updateSilent` which call original method with `true` or `false`.
+This makes code more readable as now reader does not have to guess what boolean parameter means

+### Extract method

+When developing `RequestEndpointAdapter` i noticed that each method had lots of same code that checked if field existed in json object.
+After noticing that i extracted this code to `getRequiredDouble` and `getRequiredString` methods

+### Extract class

+When developing backend `DefaultBankEndpoints` noticed that i had lots of similar complex code for database manipulation, but it was kind of hard to separate as each code variant had small differences.
+I decided to create separate `DatabaseBankService` class that handled querying specific data from database
+(get or set user balance/ add or get user transactions/ get user by token/username/id) and returned clear values.
+After that i have fully rewritten `DefaultBankEndpoints` to use this new class and as now complex DB interactions were separated from actual logic code became orders of magnitude simpler

+### Rename method/class/field

+During development lots of names were changed to better represent their responsibility `DefaultBankEndpoints` was originally called just `Endpoints` and contained all logic related to handling json object to sending db queries
+`getRequiredDouble/String` was `checkValueExistsAndGetDouble/String` but i quickly changed this name to shorter `renderState` was `initState` which is not as clear